When your baby is having trouble sleeping well at night, you may wonder why is this happening?

 And this assistance usually takes place somewhere during the bedtime routine…

-So, let’s say, the baby gets the feed and falls asleep while doing so.
+So, let’s say, the baby gets fed and falls asleep while doing so.

 What happens next?
-He is placed to his crib while being asleep.
+He is placed in his crib while being asleep.
 Parents feel happy that finally, they can have some time for themselves.

 But unfortunately, just an hour or a few hours away from the baby wakes up again… He can’t remember entering his crib.
 Usually, he doesn’t even know what the crib is.

 All he can remember is being on mom’s breast drinking milk.
 So, he is definitely going to cry because he wants to go back to the place he knows and remembers – mom’s breast.

 So, mom’s breast can indeed play a double function: feeding and assisting to sleep.

 If the baby was fed to sleep, he needs the feed in order to fall asleep again because he doesn’t know how to do it on his own.

 Unfortunately, very often this feed functions as “assistance” rather than “elimination of hunger”.
 And this is why babies continue to have multiple night wakings.

 Have you heard a mom saying “my baby hates his crib”?